 Where to Recycle Kitchen Items

 Maybe an item in your kitchen can’t be recycled curbside, or it can but you don’t have curbside recycling service at your Gwinnett County home.
 Wait — don’t throw it in the trash yet!
 Many things can be taken to a nearby drop-off location for recycling or donation, or can be mailed for free to an organization that will recycle it.
-Explore our guide to drop-off and mail-in recycling here, and if we’re missing anything, please let us know.

 Note: Before you make the trip, call ahead to a drop-off location to confirm that they will accept the particular item you have.
 We do our best to keep this page up to date, but recycling availability sometimes changes without warning.